jedisct1/libsodium/doc/usage/README.md

 After this function returns, all the other functions provided by Sodium will be thread-safe.

 `sodium_init()` doesn't perform any memory allocations.
-However, on Unix systems, it open `/dev/urandom`, and keep the descriptor open so that the device remains accessible after a `chroot()` call.
+However, on Unix systems, it opens `/dev/urandom`, and keeps the descriptor open so that the device remains accessible after a `chroot()` call.
 Multiple calls to `sodium_init()` do not cause additional descriptors to be opened.